Endrim, Woodstock Road tram shed, and tram track: Heritage listing

 The tram shed is an intact example of a tram passenger waiting shelter built in Brisbane during its tram era.
 It retains the principal characteristics of these structures, including: standing adjacent to a tram track; freestanding open-sided pavilion form with generous sheltering roof; being built to a standard design, and; incorporating standard waiting seats.

 The place is important because of its aesthetic significance.

-Standing on a high ridge within a leafy suburban landscape, the house with its wide encircling verandah, picturesque multi-angled roof, decorative interiors, and generous garden with mature trees and stone and iron gates, is highly intact and important for its Federation-era aesthetic.
-Notable for its excellent craftsmanship including particularly fine timber joinery, it features a skilful arrangement of generous and refined living spaces evoking a sense of sophisticated suburban domesticity.
+Standing on a high ridge within a leafy suburban landscape, the house with its encircling verandah, picturesque multi-angled roof, decorative interiors, and garden with mature trees and stone and iron gates, is intact and has a Federation-era aesthetic.
+Notable for its craftsmanship including particularly timber joinery, it features living spaces evoking a sense of suburban domesticity.
 Striking views to the immediate suburban landscape and distant CBD are provided from its verandah and rooms and picturesque views to the house from its front and eastern garden.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Endrim was built for, and has a special association with, American Joseph Stillman Badger (1851–1934), general manager of the Brisbane Tramways Company from 1897 to 1914 and then managing director to 1922.
 Badger was instrumental in the early electrification and expansion of the Brisbane tram network, an important advancement of this prominent and integral public transport system.
 During this period he was the catalyst of the Brisbane General Strike of early 1912, the first simultaneous strike in Australia, and an event of particular significance in Badger's life and his association with the Brisbane Tramways Company.